ministryofjustice/technical-guidance/guides/using-git-secrets.md

 ## How-to

-### Install git-crypt
+### Install git-secrets

-Installation instructions can be found in the [git-crypt repository](https://github.com/awslabs/git-secrets).
+Installation instructions can be found in the [git-secrets repository](https://github.com/awslabs/git-secrets).

 ### Use our base configuration